autoreject/autoreject/README.rst

 We recommend the `Anaconda Python distribution <https://www.anaconda.com/>`_ and a **Python version >= 3.9**.
+We furthermore recommend that you install ``autoreject`` into an isolated Python environment.
 To obtain the stable release of ``autoreject``, you can use ``pip``::

     pip install -U autoreject